ni/nimble/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Problem to Solve
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+_TODO: A clear and concise description of why this feature is wanted or what problem it solves._

-**Describe the solution you'd like**
+## Proposed Solution
-A clear and concise description of what you want to happen.
+_TODO: A clear and concise description of what you want to happen._

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Tasks
+_TODO: The implementing team may build a list of tasks/sub-issues here:_
+- [ ] This is a subtask of the feature.
+(It can be converted to an issue.)